On both sides of the Atlantic, US and British restaurants face a worrying situation. They currently share a serious problem: staff shortages.

 Restaurant teams are reaching crisis points and there is only so much that remaining staff are willing to put up with.
 Meantime, the industry needs to alleviate some of the present problems that now threaten to create further staff shortages — i.e. over-stretching work duties, staff going beyond the demands of their job titles, etc. . . .

-Thankfully restaurants can employ a cost-free option: They can download a free restaurant app.
+Thankfully restaurants can employ a better option: They can download Carbonara App, a restaurant app.

 Figure 2.
 Waiter by Sarah Stierch via Flickr

 Employing new staff will be a primary struggle in the months ahead.
-So, to support industry recovery, using free restaurant app will help facilitate matters.
+So, to support industry recovery, using our restaurant app will help facilitate matters.

 One industry survey found that waiters spend around 35 per cent of their working hours sorting bills.
 If this is true, then how much time do teams spend on guest management?